Bludentity/SMC_Trading-Journal-Public/README.md

 - `launcher.py` — Local launcher that opens browser and starts the app
 - `build_desktop.py` — PyInstaller build helper used to create `dist/SMC_Journal.exe`
 - `render.yaml`, `Procfile` — deployment helpers for Render

-## Next actions
-- Add your `DATABASE_URL` and `SECRET_KEY` to a `.env` (for local or cloud).
-For the desktop exe, put the `.env` next to `SMC_Journal.exe`.
-- If you want, I can: test your `DATABASE_URL` connectivity, produce a Dockerfile, or prepare a Render-ready configuration with secrets masked.

----
-If anything in this README is out of date for your environment, tell me what changed and I'll update it.